-When you enter the program, you will be assigned an initial advisor.
-The initial advisor provides guidance for your educational experience during your first year in the program, or until you have formalized your relationship with a major professor.
-Your initial advisor will sign necessary forms and answer questions about the program, policies, and other issues.
-If you have not formalized a relationship with a major professor during the spring of your first year, the initial advisor will present your information to the HDFS graduate faculty during the annual review of graduate students.
-Meeting frequently with your initial advisor will help ease your transition into the graduate program.
-Your initial advisor can also be a helpful resource of information and insights as you consider various major professor options.
-When making your initial advisor assignment, there was an attempt to match you with a faculty member with whom you seem to have some overlapping interest.
+- When you enter the program, you will be assigned an initial advisor.
+The initial advisor provides guidance for your educational experience during your first year in the program, or until you have formalized your relationship with a major professor. - Your initial advisor will be the faculty member that you register for 1 credit of HDFS 9000 in the fall term of your first year and 2 credits of HDFS 9000 in the spring if another faculty member has not agreed to oversee your research. - Your initial advisor will sign necessary forms and answer questions about the program, policies, and other issues.
+If you have not formalized a relationship with a major professor during the spring of your first year, the initial advisor will present your information to the HDFS graduate faculty during the annual review of graduate students. - Meeting frequently with your initial advisor will help ease your transition into the graduate program.
+Your initial advisor can also be a helpful resource of information and insights as you consider various major professor options. - When making your initial advisor assignment, there was an attempt to match you with a faculty member with whom you seem to have some overlapping interest.
 You may find that you would like to ask your initial advisor to serve as your major professor.
-Or, for any number of reasons, you may decide that you would prefer to have a different faculty member as your major professor.
+Or, for any number of reasons, you may decide that you would prefer a different faculty member as your major professor.
 Either approach is acceptable to the faculty member who has agreed to serve as your initial advisor during your first two semesters.